This is the official client library for the CURBy Project. It fetches and validates both the regular randomness chain and the DIRNG chain.

 The pulse index matches the expected index (round)

-The DIRNGClient class is used to fetch randomness from the Quantum DIRNG chain, CURBY-Q. The latest randomness can be fetched by calling the DIRNGClient.randomness method and to get randomness from a specific round, you can instead call DIRNGClient.fetchRound and use the .randomness
+The DIRNGClient class is used to fetch randomness from the Quantum DIRNG chain, CURBY-Q. The latest randomness can be fetched by calling the DIRNGClient.randomness method and to get randomness from a specific round, you can instead call DIRNGClient.fetchRound and use the .randomness property of the returned object, which is a ByteHelper object.

 The client library checks the following when fetching randomness: